Supplemental Social Security Income (SSI)

 If you are a disabled widow(er) age 50 or older you may be able to receive benefits based off how much your spouse (or former spouse’s) paid into Social Security, regardless of whether you have worked yourself.

 Your spouse needs to have earned a minimum of 40 credits (40 credits is 10 years of work) from working in jobs that pay Social Security taxes.
-You may be entitled to benefits even if you were divorced from your spouse when s/he passed.
+You may be entitled to benefits even if you were divorced from your spouse when he or she passed.

 Your child, younger than age 18, can qualify if he or she meets Social Security’s definition of disability for children, and if his or her income and resources fall within the eligibility criteria.
 In many ways this program was designed similarly to SSI.
 The child must have a physical or mental condition, or a combination of conditions, that result in “marked and severe functional limitations”.
 This means that the condition(s) must very seriously limit your child’s activities.